kalavattam/2023_Greenlaw-et-al/results/2022-1201/breakdown-bedtools.md

 Sensitivity = TP/(TP + FN)
 Precision = TP/(TP + FP)
 ```
-<mark>where TP stands for "true positives", or query features (bases, exons, introns, transcripts, etc.) that agree with the corresponding reference annotation features</mark>; <mark style="background: #00FFFF!important">FN means "false negatives", i.e. features that are found in the reference annotation but are not present in the input data</mark>; <mark>FP (“false positives”) are features present in the input data but not confirmed by any reference annotation data</mark>.
+<mark>where TP stands for "true positives", or query features (bases, exons, introns, transcripts, etc.) that agree with the corresponding reference annotation features</mark>; <mark style="background: #00FFFF!important">FN means "false negatives", i.e. features that are found in the reference annotation but are not present in the input data</mark>; <mark>FP ("false positives") are features present in the input data but not confirmed by any reference annotation data</mark>.
 Notice that FP + TP amounts to the whole input set of query features in the input file.
 If multiple query GTF/GFF files are given as input, these metrics are computed separately for each sample.

 <a id="%C2%B62"></a>
 ###### ¶2